Purple-edged Copper (Lycaena hippothoe)

 17227 M

-a male eurydame underside, quite typical in my experience, with the slight unf orange flush.
+a male eurydame underside, quite typical in my experience, with a slight unf orange flush.

 1875